mist64/cbmbus_doc/4 Standard Serial.md

 ![](docs/cbmbus/open_collector.gif =302x162)

-So when a line reads as 0, it is known that it is currently released by all participants, but if a line reads as 1, it is impossible to know who or even how many are currently pulling it.
+So when a line reads as 0, it is known that it is currently released by all participants, and if a line reads as 1, one or more participants are pulling it, but it is impossible to know who or even how many.

 ## Layer 2: Byte Transfer